LA Metro’s Transit to Parks Strategic Plan

 A beneficial but incomplete solution to address lack of access to open spaces for disadvantaged communities

 I previously wrote about the potential to generate greater support for environmental initiatives, by improving community engagement with the natural environment.
-One mechanism to improve community engagement in this manner is quite simple: make it easier for people to access parks and open spaces.
+One mechanism to improve community engagement in this manner is quite simple: make it easier for people to access parks and open spaces by public transit.

 Access is a widespread issue in Los Angeles, as many residents live in communities without a local community park in their neighborhood.
 These residents are currently required to travel outside of their communities to utilize these resources, which can be costly and time-consuming and can increase the strain on key roads, highways, and public transportation infrastructure.
 To make matters worse, these communities without easy access to nature are more often than not low-income or otherwise disadvantaged communities, creating a serious environmental justice problem for something as basic as being able to go outside and enjoy nature.
 In fact, recent studies continue to find linkages between access to nature and improvements in human health, ranging from physiological conditions to mental health and cognitive functions.
 (A few examples of scientific studies or reviews can be found here, here, and here).